Are you ready for Adventure? Then you need to try Coasteering in North Devon

 Is coasteering safe?

 As with any adventure activity, there is some level of risk involved in coasteering.
 However, our instructors are experts in mitigating the risks to bring these environmental factors down to a manageable level.
 We will only go coasteering in good conditions, where tides and weather present a safe environment.

-During a coasteering experience, no ropes are used to attach participants to the rocks – however, there are spotters for safety where appropriate, and life jackets are worn.
-We are also first aid qualified so that in the unlikely case of an emergency, we can do what is needed to keep everyone safe.
+During a coasteering experience, no ropes are used to attach participants to the rocks – however, there are spotters for safety where appropriate.
+All participants wear a buoyancy aid and helmet.
+All instructors are also first aid qualified so that in the unlikely case of an emergency, we can do what is needed to keep everyone safe.

 We always follow national industry coasteering protocol, and work in small groups so that our experienced coasteering instructors can make sure everyone is safe, happy and having a great time!

 The great thing about coasteering is that almost anyone can do it!
 We do, of course, have a minimum age to participate for safety reasons, but above the age of 12, anyone who can swim is able to take part in this incredible activity.